-I’m self-published, there, I’ve admitted it, and judging by the reaction that I get from a lot of people, both in and out of the industry, you’d think that I had just told them that I suffer from Hansen’s Disease.
-(Proving that I do my research!)
+I’m self-published.
+There, I’ve admitted it, and judging by the reaction that I get from a lot of people, both in and out of the industry, you’d think that I had just told them that I suffer from Hansen’s Disease (Proving that I do my research!).
+In fact, even though I write Sci-fi (which in theory needs no research, as you can’t research the future), I do lots of it.
+I read technical journals, keep up with science in the news and generally poke my nose into all sorts of obscure corners in my quest for accurate facts.

 In the interests of fairness, I thought that it would be nice to let you in on a secret.
 It may be that some of the criticism is valid.
 But then, I have read many books from reputable publishers and found missing pages or paragraphs, spelling mistakes and poor covers.